Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Datasets

 \subsection{Isolated and Continuous SLR}

-The datasets that have been developed to support video-based Sign Language Recognition (SLR) can be broadly categorized into those designed for Isolated Dynamic SLR (IDSLR) and Continuous SLR (CSLR).
+The datasets that have been developed to support video-based Sign Language Recognition (SLR) can be broadly categorized into those designed for IDSLR and CSLR.
 The former datasets typically focus on individual signs, recorded in controlled lab environments with a fixed vocabulary, making them well-suited for classification-based models.
 In contrast, continuous datasets present real-world sequences of signs, often extracted from broadcast material or spontaneous signing, requiring temporal segmentation and sequence modeling approaches.
-Additionally, some datasets support Sign Language Translation (SLT) by providing sentence-level gloss annotations and parallel spoken language transcripts.
+Additionally, some datasets support Sign Language Translation (SLT) by providing sentence-level gloss annotations and parallel spoken language transcriptions.

-The RWTH-PHOENIX-Weather 2014 \cite{PHOENIX-2014} and its extended version PHOENIX-2014-T1 \cite{NEURAL-SIGN-LANGUAGE-TRANSLATION-CVPR-CAMGOZ} are benchmark datasets offering sentence-level annotations in German Sign Language (DGS) captured from television weather forecasts.
-More recent efforts such as BOBSL \cite{BOBSL-BBC} and OpenASL \cite{OpenASL} have significantly expanded the signer base and vocabulary, with hours of British and American Sign Language footage collected from TV and web sources, respectively.
-Lab-recorded corpora like KETI \cite{KETI_MDPI}, CSL-Daily \cite{Back-Translation-CVPR}, and How2Sign \cite{How2Sign-CVPR} incorporate multimodal inputs (e.g., pose, depth) and structured glosses, aiding both CSLR and SLT tasks.
-These datasets collectively enable the development and benchmarking of models under varying constraints of signer variability, language, modality, and task complexity.

-On the other hand, isolated sign datasets such as MS-ASL \cite{MS-ASL}, WLASL \cite{WLASL}, and BSL-1K \cite{bsl-1K} provide extensive vocabularies (up to 2,000 signs) and diverse signers, facilitating the study of vocabulary scalability and signer generalization.
-Many of these datasets, such as AUTSL \cite{AUTSL} and BosphorusSign22k \cite{bosphorussign22k}, also include pose or depth modalities, enriching multimodal learning.
-While isolated datasets are primarily used for gesture classification, continuous datasets address the more complex problem of temporal segmentation, gloss prediction, and SLT.
-A few hybrid datasets like GSL SD/SI \cite{ADADOGLOU} and Corpus FinSL \cite{Corpus-Finnish} provide data that can be used in both isolated and continuous settings.
-Together, these datasets serve a broad spectrum of research needs, from foundational gesture recognition to high-level translation across multiple sign languages.